sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 This is only called when adding the ACL table.
 Since aclorch does have a local copy of the ACL table, we will add  a flow where we compare the binding port map (AclTable::portSet) from the configDB to local copy, and then add the new port to  the binding map and/or remove the missing port from the binding map.

 It is expected to have CLI or configMgr remove the ACL from port binding before removing the port itself, with above workflow, the ACL should be removed from the port to be deleted.
-To avoid any timing issue, we will leverage “m_ingress_acl_table_group_id” and “m_egress_acl_table_group_id” fields on the Port class.
-They are set when ACLs are bind to port and cleared if the ACLs are unbind from port at orchagent.
-Orchagent need check these fields to be cleared before it can remove the port itself.

 ### Buffer
 For IngressBufferProfile (IBP) and EgressBufferProfile (EBP) settings